simbarras/celeritas-docs/meetings/minutes.md

   - Vincent: Finished with Bethe-Heitler.
 PR is merged.
 Will start working with the next interactor.
 - Celeritas stepping algorithm is on its way.

+# Fri Feb 5, 2021

+- Team has been pushing forward in the physics side:
+  - Substantial progress on physics models by Amanda, Vincent, and Stefano.
+  - Soon is making progress on the magnetic field propagator.
+  - Work on integration of stepping loop + physics models.
+- Today's merged PR provides a new piece of code, namely the Pie class.
+This is a portable data container that has the same interface on both host/device, eliminating the complexity for shuffling pointers around.
+- Geometry: Guilherme is now running CMS rasterizer (almost) succesfully.
+Some views can't still be produced (as if the rasterizer ends up in an infinite loop).
+These issues are being studied.
+- vCHEP paper will most likely present a demo with 2 physics processes and plans for the overall code architecture.
+- Paul mentioned the discrepancies between the Geant4 Moller-Bhabha sampler and documentation, agreeing with our current understanding.
+Work on covering these discrepancies will be done while validating the Celeritas implementation.
+Stefano followed the code implementation due to the high likelihood that extensive MC validations were performed over the years.